-Queen Nefertiti was an Egyptian queen and an amazing wife of Akhnaten “the Egyptian Pharaoh”.
+Queen Nefertiti was an Egyptian queen and an amazing wife of Akhenaten “The Egyptian Pharaoh”.
 She was born in 1370 B.C and died in 1330 B.C.
-Queen Nefertiti was known of worshiping only one god, Aten “the Sun disc”, and this caused somehow a religious revolution.
-Her reign is known as the wealthiest period of Ancient Egyptian history.
-She ruled with her husband during the middle of the 1300 B.C.
+Queen Nefertiti was known of worshiping only one god, Aten “The Sun Disc”, and this caused somehow a religious revolution.
+Her reign is known as the wealthiest period of ancient Egyptian history.
+She ruled with her husband during the middle of 1300 B.C.
 After the death of her husband, she ruled briefly as Neferneferuaten until the accession of Tutankhamun.
+Here are all things to know about Queen Nefertiti:

 Queen Nefertiti Meaning